 kXR_char streamid [2]

 kXR_unt16 kXR_redirect

 kXR int32 dlen

 kXR int32 port 0xffffffff < 0

-kXR_char host[?[opaque][?token]][dlen-4] url
+kXR char host [?[fcgi][? lcgi]][dlen -4] url

 - dlen binary length of the data portion of the message (i.e., the subsequent bytes). - port binary port number to which the client should connect.
 If the value is zero, the default XRootD port number should be used.
 If the value is negative, then the text after port contains a standard URL that should be used to effect a new connection.
 This should only occur if the client has indicated that URL redirection responses are acceptable during the most recent kXR_login request to the redirecting server.
 See the usage notes when 0xffffffff should be used as a negative port number. - host ASCII name of the to which the client should connect.
 The host does not end with a null (\0) byte.
-The host should be interpreted as a standard URL if port is negative (see above). - opaque optional ASCII token that, when present, should be delivered to the new host as opaque information added to the file name2 associated with the operation being redirected.
-The opaque, if present, is separated from the host by a single question mark.
-The opaque does not end with a null (\0) byte but may end with a question mark (see token below).
-Therefore, opaque may never contain a question mark.
+The host should be interpreted as a standard URL if port is negative (see above).
+See the usage notes describing the format of host. - fcgi optional ASCII CGI string that, when present, should be added to the end of any existing CGI information appened to the file name2 associated with the operation being redirected.
+The fcgi, if present, is separated from the host by a single question mark.
+The fcgi does not end with a null (\0) byte but may end with a question mark (see token below).
+Therefore, fcgi may never contain a question mark.
+See the usage notes for more information.